-- A. For CalHome, loans are not assumable.
-The following transfers of interest shall not require the repayment of the CalHome Program loan: - 1) transfer to a surviving joint tenant by devise, descent, or operation of law on the death of a joint tenant; - 2) a transfer, in which the transferee is a person who occupies or will occupy the property, which is: - (i) a transfer where the spouse becomes an owner of the property; - (ii) a transfer resulting from a decree of dissolution of marriage, legal separation agreement, or from an incidental property settlement agreement by which the spouse becomes an owner of the property; or - (iii) a transfer into an inter vivos trust in which the borrower is and remains the beneficiary and occupant of the property.

-- B. For HOME and CDBG, if the owner of the property dies, and the heir to the property meets income requirements, the First-Time Homebuyer definition, and intends to occupy the home as a principal residence, the heir may be permitted, upon approval of the Sponsor, to assume the loan at the rate and terms the heir qualifies for under the current participation guidelines.
-If the property owner dies and the heir does not meet eligibility requirements, the loan is due and payable. - C. If an owner wants to convert the property to a rental unit, or any commercial or non-residential use, the loan is due and payable. - D. The loan will be in default if the borrower fails to maintain required fire or flood insurance or fails to pay property taxes.
+- A. For HOME and CDBG, the owner shall be assured a fair return on investment including the owner's investment and any capital improvement.
+If the Net proceeds are insufficient for the Sponsor to recapture the balance of Program Loan owed, the Sponsor shall share the Net proceeds with the owner in proportion to each party's investment in the property.
+The Net proceeds are the sales price less repayment of the primary loan, and closing costs. - B. For CalHome, loans are not assumable.
+The following transfers of interest shall not require the repayment of the CalHome Program loan: - 1) transfer to a surviving joint tenant by devise, descent, or operation of law on the death of a joint tenant; - 2) a transfer, in which the transferee is a person who occupies or will occupy the property, which is: - (i) a transfer where the spouse becomes an owner of the property; - (ii) a transfer resulting from a decree of dissolution of marriage, legal separation agreement, or from an incidental property settlement agreement by which the spouse becomes an owner of the property; or - (iii) a transfer into an inter vivos trust in which the borrower is and remains the beneficiary and occupant of the property. - C. For HOME and CDBG, if the owner of the property dies, and the heir to the property meets income requirements, the First-Time Homebuyer definition, and intends to occupy the home as a principal residence, the heir may be permitted, upon approval of the Sponsor, to assume the loan at the rate and terms the heir qualifies for under the current participation guidelines.
+If the property owner dies and the heir does not meet eligibility requirements, the loan is due and payable. - D. If an owner wants to convert the property to a rental unit, or any commercial or non-residential use, the loan is due and payable. - E. The loan will be in default if the borrower fails to maintain required fire or flood insurance or fails to pay property taxes.
 See Attachment D on loan defaults for further information on property restrictions.